evertonprdo/Node-Rocketseat/levelFour/ddd-nest-challenge/workflow/domain/delivery/use-cases.md

 ## Only Courier

 - [ ] Authenticate courier
-- [ ] Withdraw order
+- [x] Pick up delivery

-- [ ] Mark order as delivered
+- [x] Mark order as delivered
-  - [ ] Requires sending a photo
+  - [x] Requires sending a photo
-  - [ ] Only the courier who withdrew the order can mark it as delivered
+  - [x] Only the courier who withdrew the order can mark it as delivered

 - [ ] Mark order as returned
 - [ ] List deliveries near the courier